Parícutin: Formation

 Parícutin erupted from 1943 to 1952, unusually long for this type of volcano, and with several eruptive phases.
 For weeks prior, residents of the area reported hearing noises similar to thunder but without clouds in the sky.
 This sound is consistent with deep earthquakes caused by the movement of magma.
-A later study indicated that the eruption was preceded by 21 earthquakes over 3.2 in intensity starting five weeks before the eruption.
+A later study indicated that the eruption was preceded by 21 earthquakes over 3.2 in magnitude starting five weeks before the eruption.
 One week prior to the eruption, newspapers reported 25–30 per day.
 The day before the eruption, the number was estimated at 300.

-The eruption began on February 20, 1943, at about 4:00 pm local time.
+The eruption began on 20 February 1943, at about 4:00 pm local time.
 The center of the activity was a cornfield owned by Dionisio Pulido, near the town of Parícutin.
 During that day, he and his family had been working their land, clearing it to prepare for spring planting.
 Suddenly the ground nearby swelled upward and formed a fissure between 2 and 2.5 meters across.
-They reported that they heard hissing sounds, and smoke which smelled like rotten eggs, indicating the presence of hydrogen sulfide.
+They reported that they heard hissing sounds, and saw smoke which smelled like rotten eggs, indicating the presence of hydrogen sulfide.
 Within hours, the fissure would develop into a small crater.